reMRKableDev/node-basics-intro/node-http-server/README.md

 ### How To Use:

-Once dependencies are installed, each project can be run using:
+Once dependencies are installed, the project can be run using:

 ```
 npm start